tymaker-team/thxgen/README.md

 # thxgen
-thxgen is a JavaScript clone/rewrite of [Anti-Apple4life's tymaker](https://github.com/Anti-Apple4life/tymaker).
+thxgen is a JavaScript clone/rewrite of [Anti-Apple4life's tymaker](https://github.com/Anti-Apple4life/tymaker) by [aarikpokras](https://github.com/aarikpokras).
 # Main Differences
 This is written in JavaScript compared to [Anti-Apple4life's tymaker](https://github.com/Anti-Apple4life/tymaker), which is written in C#.
 This also utilizes popup windows instead of the console.
 # Where to get it